-Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular \$40 copayment for each specialist's office visit degeneration.
+Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, \$35 copayment for each specialist's office visit including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for eyeglasses and contact lenses following cataract surgery • For people with diabetes, screening for diabetic retinopathy is covered once per year.
-Out of Network One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an \$40 copayment for each specialist's office visit intraocular lens.
+Out of Network • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an \$35 copayment for each specialist's office visit intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant. \$0 copayment for eyeglasses and contact lenses following cataract surgery Vision services (Routine) You are covered for supplemental vision benefits.
 In Network Humana is not responsible for the availability or ongoing participation of any provider.
 Provider availability may change.
-Always make sure your provider is in the network before you receive ears.
-If \$40 copayment for routine exam up to 1 per year. provider is in the network before you receive care.
-If you want the name of a provider or need a provider Out of Network directory, you may access www.humana.com/finder/provider-directories/ or call Customer Care. \$40 copayment for routine exam up to 1 per year.
+Always make sure your provider is in the network before you receive care.
+If \$35 copayment for routine exam up to 1 per year. you want the name of a provider or need a provider Out of Network directory, you may access www.humana.com/finder/provider-directories/ or call Customer Care. \$35 copayment for routine exam up to 1 per year.
 Benefits received out-of-network are subject to any in-network benefit maximums, limitations, and/or exclusions.